 When phone service came to Clifford in the early 1900s, Robert Wightman, a farmer in nearby Howick Township, desperately wanted to have service on his farm.
-When Bell could not meet Robert's request for phone service, Robert decided to start his own phone company by stringing lines from his farm to his neighbours throughout the township.
+When Bell could not meet Robert’s request for phone service, Robert decided to start his own phone company in 1908 by stringing lines from his farm to his neighbours throughout the township.
 He connected sixty of his neighbours, and was able to connect into the Bell long distance lines at Clifford in 1911.
 In 1928, Robert retired and handed over the management of the Robert Wightman Telephone Company to his son Ben.

 In 1928, Ben Wightman purchased the Clifford, Ayton, and Neustadt exchanges.
 After Ben’s death in 1948, Leila, his widow, and their son, Ray, took over the company and soon purchased automated dial technology, ending the era of the Switchboard Operator.
 An ice storm destroyed Wightman’s phone lines in 1954, leading to the installation of underground cabling.
 Wightman Telephone also bought several small local exchanges, including Normanby, Bentinck, Wroxeter, and Howick.
 In 2006, Leila was inducted into Canada’s Telecommunications Hall of Fame.